 When it comes to prestigious STEM competitions, two of them take the cake: the US Math Olympiad (which I'll refer to as the "USAMO series") and the Regeneron International Science and Engineering Fair (Regeneron ISEF).
 These are two competitions everyone applying to Stanford should consider entering.

 The USAMO series is all about pure math and solving problems fairly quickly (think a few minutes to an hour in a timed environment).
-If you want to get a taste of what an easy problem looks like in the USAMO series, just look at the hardest problems on SAT Math or the hardest problems on a sample Math Level 2 SAT Subject Test (the hardest problems usually appear last).
+If you want to get a taste of what an easy problem looks like in the USAMO series, just look at the hardest problems on SAT Math or the hardest problems on the (now discontinued) Math Level 2 SAT Subject Test (the hardest problems usually appear last).

 By contrast, the ISEF is more about tinkering around, spending days and months doing research similar to what you'd do in college, and then presenting your results.
 Compared to the USAMO series, the ISEF is much more like working on a hobby or personal project for an extended period of time.